 A final feature at this solemn yet beautiful place is a special monument, erected on July 7, 1922 by the United States Government in memory of the men who died while in pursuit of John Wilkes Booth.The monument is a bronze tablet on agranite boulder base in the center of the ceremonial flag plaza.

 The four members of the Quartermaster Corps honored by this monument drowned in the Rappahannock River on April 24, 1865, while in pursuit of Abraham Lincoln’s assassin.
 They are buried in Section A, Graves 3174 – 3177.
-By 1864 this hollowed ground was almost filled to capacity which led to the development of the Arlington National Cemetery, the subject of next quarter’s edition of ENDEAVOR.
+By 1864 this hollowed ground was almost filled to capacity which led to the development of other national cemeteries.

 Listed in the National Register of Historic Places, Alexandria National Cemetery is administered by the Veterans Administration.